Australia's Most Expensive Talent Export Program

 WAAPA is genuinely world-class.
 It produces musicians, composers, and sonic artists whose skills are competitive with graduates from the best institutions in the country and, in many disciplines, internationally.
 The problem is not the quality of the training.
 The problem is the structure of what follows it: a state that invests substantially in developing creative talent and has not built the industry infrastructure required to employ that talent once developed.
 The result is a pipeline that runs reliably from public investment in WA to creative economy benefit in Melbourne, Sydney, and overseas — and has been doing so for long enough that the pattern should no longer be surprising.

 State parliamentary evidence shows that just over half of Western Australian public primary schools offer specialist, curriculum-based music programs.(1) In Victoria, more than 80% of government schools offer access to specialist music education.
 In low-socioeconomic and regional WA schools, the figure drops below 40%.
+The consequence of this disparity is not merely cultural — it is academic.
+Research consistently finds that sustained music education is associated with measurable improvements in literacy, numeracy, and cognitive development, with students in music programs outperforming comparable peers on standardised reading and verbal tests.

+The Song Room program, which provides music education to disadvantaged schools, found that participating students gained approximately one year in NAPLAN reading scores relative to their peers.(2) This result is consistent across a substantial body of longitudinal research.
 The chronic underfunding of school music programs is not merely a cultural policy failure.
-It is an academic development failure, falling hardest on the students in low-income and regional communities who are already most disadvantaged by the existing distribution of educational resources.
+It is an academic development failure, falling hardest on students in low-income and regional communities who are already most disadvantaged by the existing distribution of educational resources.

 The international comparison makes the resource commitment visible.
 Australian generalist primary teachers receive an average of 17 hours of music education training in their initial teacher preparation.
 Finland provides 350 hours.
 South Korea provides 160 hours.
 Both countries consistently outperform Australia on the literacy and numeracy measures that Australian education policy treats as its primary accountability framework.
-The relationship between those two facts is not coincidental, and the research literature does not suggest it is.

 One of the more telling features of this policy area is the state of the data available to assess it.
 The most recent nationally comparable figures on Year 12 music participation date from 2001, when WA's rate was 3.69% against a national average of 6.55%.
 No accessible, updated national statistics have been published since.
 More recent state enrolment data suggests approximately 8% of WA Year 11 students study music, against a national figure of around 12% — but the absence of consistent national tracking makes precise comparison difficult.

-The consequences of underinvestment in primary and secondary music education flow directly into the tertiary pipeline.
 Students who do not receive quality music education in primary school are less likely to elect music subjects in secondary school.
 Students who do not study music in high school are less likely to pursue tertiary music qualifications.
 The participation numbers reflect this at each stage of the sequence.

 The pattern is self-reinforcing.
 Parents observe that music careers in WA are precarious and that the infrastructure for building them is limited.
 They counsel their children toward other paths.
 Enrolments in music education decline.
 The sector loses the next generation of practitioners.
 The industry infrastructure, already thin, becomes thinner.
 The case for public investment in music education becomes harder to make against a backdrop of declining participation — which itself reflects the failure to invest.

-A functioning music ecosystem needs more than performers and composers.
+A functioning music sector needs more than performers and composers.
 It needs sound engineers capable of working across live, studio, and broadcast environments.
 It needs producers who understand both the creative and technical dimensions of recording.
 It needs managers, booking agents, and label administrators who understand the business of music.
 It needs music educators, because the sector's own workforce pipeline depends on people who can teach as well as practise.
 WA's current educational provision does not produce these professionals in the numbers the industry requires, and the industry does not provide the internships, apprenticeships, and entry-level employment that would allow the educational investment to translate into retained local talent.

 WA spends more than $8 billion annually on education.
-Music education is not separately itemised in the state budget — a budgeting convention that makes the investment invisible and therefore unaccountable.(7) By contrast, recent state budgets have committed hundreds of millions to sport and recreation infrastructure.
-The funding imbalance between sport and music in WA's education system reflects a hierarchy of priorities that the research literature on cognitive development and academic outcomes does not support, but that is deeply embedded in the political culture of a state that has historically defined itself through physical rather than cultural achievement.
+Music education is not separately itemised in the state budget — a budgeting convention that makes the investment invisible and therefore unaccountable.(7) Recent state budgets have committed hundreds of millions to sport and recreation infrastructure.
+The funding imbalance between sport and music in WA's education reflects a hierarchy of priorities that the research literature on cognitive development and academic outcomes does not support, but that is deeply embedded in the political culture of a state that has historically defined itself through physical rather than cultural achievement.

 What has been missing is not the money, and it is not the talent.
-It is the policy decision that the pipeline should end here.
+It is the decision that the pipeline should end here.

 Previous